 Too often, police officers kill or injure people with impunity.
 The people who are harmed frequently file lawsuits against the officers who broke the rules.
 There are usually no other options for holding the police accountable.

 Tim Phillips has substantial experience filing lawsuits against police officers who have used excessive force or falsely arrested people.
-For example, in a case where his client was shot in the eye with a 40mm round during a George Floyd protest, causing a permanent eye injury, Minneapolis paid $900,000 to settle.
-In another case, Minneapolis approved a settlement of $645,000 after his client was beaten and Tased with absolutely no justification.
+For example, in a case where his client was shot in the face with a 40mm round during a George Floyd protest, Minneapolis paid $900,000 to settle.
+In another case, Minneapolis approved a settlement of $645,000 after Tim’s client was beaten and subjected to excessive force with a Taser with absolutely no justification.

-Even in a case where the other side asked the jury to allow only one dollar in damages, Tim recovered $185,000 after winning at trial.
+Even in a case where the other side asked the jury to allow only one dollar in damages, Tim recovered $185,000 in damages and attorney’s fees after winning at trial.

 Due to U.S. Supreme Court decisions, lower courts have often thrown out civil rights lawsuits on the grounds that there was no “clearly established” court precedent forbidding the misconduct.
 For this reason, Tim prepared a qualified immunity outline summarizing prior court decisions.
 This helps other police misconduct attorneys around the country demonstrate that existing precedent clearly established that certain conduct was unconstitutional.